Without even trying, I've lived on the edge of a knife.

 A once-respected hero turns evil, which often sets up a Cry for the Devil.

-A character does evil deeds because someone or something else is giving her no other choice.
+A character does evil deeds because someone or something else is giving them no other choice.

 - Go Mad from the Revelation

-A character driven insane because he saw something humans were not meant to know might also go evil.
+A character driven insane because they saw something humans were not meant to see often loses their morality in the process.

 - He Who Fights Monsters